XSEDE/ipf/docs/INSTALL.md

 Other common options:

-–amqp_username          If not using certificates to authenticate, use these to specify –amqp_password           username and password
+--amqp_username          If not using certificates to authenticate, use these to specify --amqp_password           username and password

-–pip         IPF was installed using “pip install”
+--pip         IPF was installed using “pip install”

 For a full list of command line options, please try

-$ ipf_configure_xsede –help
+$ ipf_configure_xsede ----help

 -   `ipf_configure_xsede` should be run as the user that will run the